balena-io-experimental/balena-kodi/README.md

-# resin-kodi
+# balena-kodi
-A boilerplate for getting up and running with [Kodi](https://kodi.tv/) open source home theatre on on your resin-enabled [Raspberry Pi](https://www.raspberrypi.org/)!
+A boilerplate for getting up and running with [Kodi](https://kodi.tv/) open source home theatre on your balena-enabled [Raspberry Pi](https://www.raspberrypi.org/).

 ## Evnvironment variables

-Set these environment variables in the application's dashboard on resin.
+Set these environment variables in the application's dashboard on balena.

-### Required configuration environment variables
+### Required Device Configuration

 Set this in the Fleet or Device Configuration panel.